Download general terms and conditions in pdf format

 Article 17 - Disputes

 1. Dutch law exclusively applies to agreements between the entrepreneur and the consumer to which these general terms and conditions relate.
-If the entrepreneur directs his activities to the country where the consumer lives, the consumer can always invoke the mandatory consumer law of his country.
+If the entrepreneur directs his activities to the country where the consumer lives, the consumer can also always invoke the mandatory consumer law of his country.

-3. A dispute will only be handled by the Disputes Committee if the consumer has first submitted his complaint to the entrepreneur within a reasonable time.
+2. A dispute will only be handled by the Disputes Committee if the consumer has first submitted his complaint to the entrepreneur within a reasonable time.

-8. The Disputes Committee will not handle or will cease handling a dispute if the entrepreneur has been granted suspension of payment, has been declared bankrupt, or has effectively ceased business activities before a dispute has been handled by the committee at the hearing and a final decision has been made.
+8. The Disputes Committee will not handle a dispute or will cease handling if the entrepreneur has been granted suspension of payment, has been declared bankrupt, or has effectively ceased business activities before a dispute has been handled by the committee at the hearing and a final decision has been made.

-Article 19 - Additional or deviating provisions
+Article 18 - Additional or deviating provisions

 Additional or deviating provisions from these general terms and conditions must not be to the detriment of the consumer and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.

-Model form for withdrawal
+Model withdrawal form

 [ geografisch adres ondernemer]